MirnamiqBaghirov/MirnamiqBaghirov/README.md

 - 👋 Hi, I’m @MirnamiqBaghirov
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python, Javascript
+- 🌱 I’m currently learning Python, Javascript.
-.

 <!---
 MirnamiqBaghirov/MirnamiqBaghirov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.